niteazi/Athens-VR-Tourist-Guide/README.md

 ### Athens Tourist Guide VR Application

-This project is part of my dissertation with topic **Educational utilization of VR headsets** The **Athens Tourist Guide** VR application provides users with an immersive experience of exploring the city’s historical landmarks while receiving detailed information from a virtual assistant.
+This project is part of my dissertation with topic **Educational utilization of VR headsets**.
+The **Athens Tourist Guide** VR application provides users with an immersive experience of exploring the city’s historical landmarks while receiving detailed information from a virtual assistant.
 The assistant is programmed to answer a **set of predefined questions** related to various landmarks and tourist attractions in Athens.
 These predefined questions trigger specific answers, ensuring accurate and focused responses.

 #### Key Features:
 - **Predefined Answers for Common Questions**: The virtual assistant is equipped with predefined answers to a set of frequently asked questions about the landmarks, offering quick and consistent information.